Rugby union in England: Participation

+As of July 2022, transgender women are prohibited from playing contact rugby in women's competition; they remain eligible for male competition, in line with World Rugby rules.
+Transgender men may play in male competition, but have to carry out a risk assessment and sign a disclaimer, as their inclusion in the men's game as seen as more dangerous to themselves than to opponents.
+Both rules have provoked controversy in terms of trans inclusion, and women's safety.

 Interest in the population and viewing figures

 English rugby union receives extensive coverage from major media outlets.
-Currently BT Sport covers the majority of Gallager Premiership games, the BBC and ITV share coverage of the Six Nations, Sky covers England's June & November internationals and ITV covers the Rugby World Cup.
-BT Sport and Sky Sports share coverage of the European club competitions.
+Currently TNT Sports, a pay channel owned by Warner Bros Discovery, covers the majority of Gallagher Premiership games, while ITV produces highlights programmes and associated content on free-to-air.
+The BBC and ITV share coverage of the Six Nations, Sky covers England's June & November internationals as well as British and Irish Lions fixtures which features England players, and ITV covers the Rugby World Cup.
+Premier Sports have coverage of the European club competitions.

+Coverage of women's rugby in England has also expanded significantly in recent years, with TNT Sports hosting matches from the Allianz Premiership Women's Rugby league, formally the Premier XVs, and the Women's Six Nations Championship aired on BBC channels both on-air, and online.
+No European wide competition for elite English teams exists in the women's game.

-The percentage of people declaring to be interested in rugby union in England has been fairly constant over the period 1996-2005, for which we have data.
+The percentage of people declaring to be interested in rugby union in England has been fairly constant over the period 1996–2005, for which we have data.
 This proportion decreased slightly from 24% in 1995 to 18% before the 2003 Rugby World Cup, it jumped to 27% after England's victory over Australia in the World Cup final.
 In 2005, 23% of the population were declaring an interest in rugby union, placing this sport at the 6th place in England.
 To the question whether they watch rugby union on TV, 21% of sampled people answered positively in 2005, up two points relative to 1996 (19%).
 In this category, it places rugby union at the second place in England behind football.
 The viewing figures for the final of the Premiership indicate that 91,000 viewers watched the 2011 final on TV when it was broadcast on ESPN for the first time.
 In 2010, the final was watched by 225,000 viewers on Sky.